Kanban – Whaa, I released a Monster! – 10 Recommendations

 - Respect the current process, roles, responsibilities & titles. – Kanban recognises that existing processes, roles, responsibilities, and titles have value and are, generally, worth preserving.
 Implementing Kanban does not force or ask you to change everything or immediately.

-- Agree to pursue incremental, evolutionary change. – Be open for improvements.
+- Agree to pursue incremental, evolutionary change. – Be open to improvements.
 Your Kanban board shows you your bottlenecks and drawbacks instantly.
 But it's up to you whether you ignore this and keep still going, or if you decide to change your way of working: evolutionary in small steps or with a big bang revolution. – It is your decision.
 You are in charge, Kanban is not calling.

 - Limit Work in Progress. – The critical elements in improving are that work in progress at each state in the workflow is limited and that new work is "pulled" into the new activity when there is available capacity.